BMP-1: Soviet Union and Russia

-Afghanistan
+War in Afghanistan

-BMP-1s were widely used in Afghanistan by motorized rifle and tank units.
+BMP-1s were widely used in the Soviet-Afghan war by motorized rifle and tank units, as well as by Afghan Army units loyal to the PDPA during the Saur Revolution.
 They were also operated by some special forces.
 In 1982, as a result of combat experience, a version with applique armor was introduced, called BMP-1D (D='desantnaya'=paratroopers).
-That version did not have amphibious capability [not critical in the Afghan environment].
+That version did not have amphibious capability (not critical in the Afghan environment).
 Many field modifications were made to their BMP-1s by various units.
+In May 2023, the Taliban used BMP-1s against Iranian border guards.

-Syria
+Syrian Civil War

 The BMP-1 has seen wide use by all factions fighting in the Syrian Civil War due to large numbers being in stock.

-Since 2017 the Hayat Tahrir al-Sham have been using captured BMP-1s as vehicle-borne improvised explosive devices in suicide attacks.
+Since 2017 the Hay'at Tahrir al-Sham have been using captured BMP-1s as vehicle-borne improvised explosive devices in suicide attacks.
 The vehicle's advantages in this role are the large amount of explosives it can carry, the off-road capability afforded by tracks and the armour that both protects the driver from fire and amplifies the effect of the explosion.

-Russo-Ukrainian War
+Russian-Ukrainian War

-The BMP-1 is still currently being used in the ongoing 2022 Russian invasion of Ukraine by both Russian and Ukrainian forces due to its wide availability compared to the much more modern but less produced BMP-3.
+The BMP-1 is still currently being used in the ongoing Russian invasion of Ukraine by both Russian and Ukrainian forces due to its wide availability compared to the much more modern but less produced BMP-3.
+As of February 6, 2025, Russian losses in the war have been visually confirmed at 1,037 BMP-1s of various variants (793 destroyed, 33 damaged, 103 abandoned, and 108 captured).
+Ukrainian losses have been confirmed at 495 various BMP-1s (387 destroyed, 15 damaged, 33 abandoned, 60 captured).

 Others

-Other BMP operators have included Poland, Egypt, Syria, the People's Republic of China, Afghanistan, India, Iraq, North Korea, East Germany, Greece, Slovakia, Sweden, Cambodia, and Vietnam.
+Other BMP operators have included Poland, Egypt, Syria, the People's Republic of China, Afghanistan, India, Iraq, North Korea, East Germany, Greece, Slovakia, Sweden, Cambodia and Vietnam.